Mr-Abdalhay/ID-Verification-Agent/README.md

 **Answer:**
 - Rate limiting is configured per IP address
-- Default settings can be found in `config/security_config.json`
 - Rate limit errors return HTTP 429 status code
+- Wait a few seconds and retry if you receive this error
-- For production, you can request rate limit increases by modifying the config
+- Contact support for rate limit increases

 ---